r-wambui/Agro-detect-model/docs/index.md

  **Fully connected layer**

-In the fully connected layer you pass a flattened image and the number of output clases required in this case is 39.
+In the fully connected layer, you pass a flattened image and the number of output classes required in this case is 39.

 {%- capture code -%}